Photo by Patrick Perkins on Unsplash

 This is the second article in the Possible Futures series, where we look at a dystopian world and a collapsing society.
 It is hard to imagine today, but it could well happen.

-For the first article in the series, click here: Possible Futures – A day in your life in 2040.
+Read the other articles in the Possible Futures series: Possible Futures – A day in your life in 2040 and Possible Futures – Life in the Age of Abundance

 It is the year 2050, and life on Earth is hell.
 You wonder how we got to such a dire situation, but you aren’t surprised.
 After all, everything that could go wrong went wrong in the last few decades.
 It was Murphy’s Law in steroids and year after year.
 So now you live in a dystopian world.